BayTec/games/README.md

-# Classic Games
+# Games

-This is a flutter project to play different kinds of dice games.
+This is a flutter project to play different kinds of games.